Skip to main content

 • More truthful patterns

-Think of TradeMonkey as a live mental dashboard sitting beside your charts.
+Think of TradeMonkey as a live behavioral dashcam sitting beside your charts.

-5. Review Your Execution Recap (Your First A-Ha Moment)
+Review Your Behavioral Recap (Your First A-Ha Moment)

-Once you have a few trades and reflections, open Execution Recap to see:
+Once you have a few trades and reflections, open Behavioral Recap to see:

 • Entry vs exit screenshots (if uploaded)